 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong description that clearly communicates what the skill provides (a reference guide with formulas, guidance, and templates for 9 prioritization frameworks) and when to use it (selecting, comparing, or learning about prioritization methods).
-It names specific frameworks as trigger terms, uses third-person voice, and occupies a distinct niche that minimizes conflict risk with other skills.
+It names specific frameworks as trigger terms, uses third-person voice, and occupies a clear niche that minimizes conflict risk with other skills.

 | Dimension | Reasoning | Score |